shredinger137/jslogo/README.md

 ## Running Locally
 This project contains folders for each component.
 The API is a Node.js process and handles cloud save features, logging and things like that.
 It isn't critical and can be skipped.
 If you do run it, you'll need NodeJS and MongoDB.
-These two components can be run together use concurrently with the start script 'dev' in /site.
+These two components can be run together using concurrently with the start script `dev` in `/site`.
 Note that each component has it's own package.json file.

 To run the API and frontend for the first time: